Dear Parents and carers,

 Achievements:

 As we see every week, the children have produced fabulous pieces of work.
-Receiving a headteacher award this week are:

 Jack for a fabulous home-made guitar as part of his homework passport